 Ship Of Strangers – Bob Shaw (Pan, 80p)

-The Shadow Of Heaven – Bob Thaw (Corgi, 85p)
+The Shadow Of Heaven – Bob Shaw (Corgi, 85p)

 I've just picked these two books up a moment ago and I can put my hand on my heart and say that honestly, I can't remember a single thing, about them – even though I've read both within the last few weeks.
 They're pretty lightweight, in other words, and I must admit that I usually find Bob Shaw's fiction a lot less interesting than the writing he does for fanzines.